 It is important to understand that becoming a yoga teacher is probably not the most financially rewarding job.
-Average hourly rates can be $30-$50 and your upfront training course is probably $2,000 or more.
+Average hourly rates can be $15-$50 depending on where you are and your upfront training course is probably $2,000 or more.

-It is the flexibility, the increasing demand for teachers and the fact that these are skills you can take with you anywhere in the world that make this one of the best travel jobs on this list.
+However, what makes a yoga teacher job a rewarding experience and a great career for those who want to travel is the flexibility, the increasing demand for teachers and the fact that these are skills you can take with you anywhere in the world.

 - Salaries: Some locations and studios pay more than others but it is important to remember that your salary is tied to the number of hours you work.
-Hourly rates of between $30-$100 depending on location, studio, size and experience.
+Hourly rates of between $25-$100 depending on location, studio, size and experience.
 If you work online, your income can scale up which is why many people chose this path.
-If you organize your own retreats successfully, you can also supplement your income while getting to discover different locations.
+If you organize your own retreats successfully, you can also supplement your income with anything from $250 to $1,000 per guest while getting to discover different locations.